-Summary of the ISDP Forum Peacebuilding on the Korean Peninsula and the Role of the EU
+Summary and video of the ISDP Forum Peacebuilding on the Korean Peninsula and the Role of the EU

 On November 30, 2018, ISDP welcomed Professor Jae-Seung Lee, Jean Monnet Chair in the Division of International Studies and Director of Nordic-Benelux Center at Korea University, for a forum discussion titled “Peacebuilding on the Korean Peninsula and the Role of the EU”.
 Professor Lee discussed about the contrasting views of the ongoing developments and the current challenges key stakeholders face on the Korean Peninsula, and the potential role of the EU in peacebuilding efforts.